hamed-abdelhaq/mlops-demos/orchestration-ml-pipelines/README.md

 + Timeouts

 ```
-Prefect workflow orchestration framework was built with the mission of reducing the impact of negative engineering by redcuing the time spent on that from 90% to 20%,
+Prefect workflow orchestration framework was built with the mission of reducing the impact of negative engineering by
+reducing the time spent on that from 90% to 20%,
 allowing data scientists to focus on improving the model and its performance.
 ```